The Park’s Origins

 Benson’s Wild Animal Farm Museum

-The museum will also feature a scaled diorama of the park as the last owner, Arthur Provencher, had imagined it’s future, complete with a roller coaster, ferris wheel and animals.
+The museum will be a unique History/Children’s Museum offering an extensive memorabilia collection spanning 60 years as the once-famous zoo and amusement park and provide fun, interactive, young children’s exhibits focusing on animal education.
+It will also feature a scaled diorama of the park as the last owner, Arthur Provencher, had imagined its future, complete with a miniature roller coaster, ferris wheel and animals.

 Join The Newsletter